Updated July 3, 2023

-- Lightweight: Java Spring is very lightweight in its size and transparency.
-It weighs around only 1MB when we consider the basic version of the spring framework.
+- Lightweight: Java Spring is very lightweight in size and transparency.
+It weighs only 1MB when we consider the basic version of the spring framework.
 And processing overhead in it is also very negligible.

-- Java Spring framework supports many operations like JDBC operations, Transaction management, Exception Handling, File uploading, etc., with very minimal configurations.
+- Java Spring framework supports many operations like JDBC operations, Transaction management, Exception Handling, File uploading, etc., with minimal configurations.

 Q3.
 List some of the important disadvantages of Spring Framework?